mate-academy/todo-list-test-task/README.md

     - tags that are relevant for this task
 2. Tag - a tag symbolizes the theme of the task and consists only of a name.

-A task can have multiple tags and a tag can be in multiple tasks.
+A task can have multiple tags and a tag can be in multiple todo_list.

 Create the home page.
 The home page is accessed by `127.0.0.1:8000/`, where you should have: